Rajpratik71/zfs_wiki/Ubuntu-18.04-Root-on-ZFS.md

           rpool /dev/mapper/luks1

 **Notes:**
+* If you or one of your applications cares about atime updates, you probably want `relatime`.
+In that case, leave `atime=off`, but also set `relatime=on`.
+In later steps, when `noatime` is used in `/etc/fstab`, use `relatime` instead.
+If you only care about atime updates for particular filesystems, you can limit your `relatime` to only those filesystems.
 * The use of `ashift=12` is recommended here because many drives today have 4KiB (or larger) physical sectors, even though they present 512B logical sectors.
 Also, a future replacement drive may have 4KiB physical sectors (in which case `ashift=12` is desirable) or 4KiB logical sectors (in which case `ashift=12` is required).
 * Setting `normalization=formD` eliminates some corner cases relating to UTF-8 filename normalization.
 It also implies `utf8only=on`, which means that only UTF-8 filenames are allowed.
 If you care to support non-UTF-8 filenames, do not use this option.
 For a discussion of why requiring UTF-8 filenames may be a bad idea, see [The problems with enforced UTF-8 only filenames](http://utcc.utoronto.ca/~cks/space/blog/linux/ForcedUTF8Filenames).
 * Setting `xattr=sa` [vastly improves the performance of extended attributes](https://github.com/zfsonlinux/zfs/commit/82a37189aac955c81a59a5ecc3400475adb56355).
 Inside ZFS, extended attributes are used to implement POSIX ACLs (e.g. `acltype=posixacl`) discussed later.
 Extended attributes can also be used by user-space applications.
 [They are used by some desktop GUI applications.](https://en.wikipedia.org/wiki/Extended_file_attributes#Linux) [They can be used by Samba to store Windows ACLs and DOS attributes; they are required for a Samba Active Directory domain controller.](https://wiki.samba.org/index.php/Setting_up_a_Share_Using_Windows_ACLs) Note that [`xattr=sa` is Linux-specific.](http://open-zfs.org/wiki/Platform_code_differences) If you move your `xattr=sa` pool to another OpenZFS implementation besides ZFS-on-Linux, extended attributes will not be readable.
 If this is important to you, omit the `-O xattr=sa` above.